xbeat/Machine-Learning/README.md

 Regularization is a technique used in machine learning to prevent overfitting by adding a penalty term to the loss function.
 It helps to reduce the model's complexity and improve its generalization ability.
 By constraining the model's parameters, regularization ensures that the learned patterns are more robust and less sensitive to noise in the training data.

+## Advantages of Transfer Learning in Python

+Introduction to Transfer Learning

+Transfer learning leverages knowledge gained from solving one problem and applies it to a different but related problem.
+This powerful approach enables models to learn from limited data by utilizing pre-trained weights, significantly reducing training time and computational resources while improving model performance.

 ## Probability & Statistics for Data Science and AI

 Probability Distributions in Python